Women in the Catholic Church: Women in the Bible

 Jesus' own attitude to women is found in the story of Jesus at the house of Martha and Mary.
 The Gospels suggest Jesus broke with convention to provide religious instruction directly to women.
 Mary sits at Jesus' feet as he preaches, while her sister toils in the kitchen preparing a meal.
 When Martha complains to Mary that she should instead be helping in the kitchen, Jesus says that, "Mary has chosen what is better".

-According to historian Geoffrey Blainey, women were probably the majority of Christians in the 1st century after Christ.
-The 1st century Apostle Paul emphasised a faith open to all in his Letter to the Galatians: "There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female, for you are all one in Jesus Christ."

-Other writings ascribed to Paul appear to both recognise women leadership in the early Church and to put limits upon it.
-According to the Book of Acts, the early church attracted significant numbers of women; many of these were prominent in cultures that afforded women more substantial roles than Judaism did and they shaped the church.
-According to Alister McGrath, Christianity had the effect of undermining traditional roles of both women and slaves in two ways: